mlgordon/vpc/connect-to-cos.md

 # Connecting to IBM Cloud Object Storage from a VPC
 {: #connecting-to-ibm-cloud-object-storage-from-a-vpc}

-This document tells how to connect to IBM® Cloud Object Storage from your Virtual Private Cloud.
+This document shows you how to connect to IBM® Cloud Object Storage from your Virtual Private Cloud.

 ## What is IBM Cloud Object Storage (COS)?
 {: #what-is-ibm-cloud-object-storage-cos}